Vilseck

+The town’s name comes from Vilseck castle built in 920.
+Eck is the German word for corner.
+The Vils river has a tight bend where the castle (Burg) is located: thus the name Vilseck.

-The town is geographically separate from a nearby large American military base known as the Rose Barracks but more commonly referred to as Vilseck.
-The base, built in 1937–1938, was captured during World War II from the Germans; it was previously known as Südlager.
+The town is geographically separate from a nearby large American military base known as the Rose Barracks, but more commonly referred to as Vilseck.
+The base, built in 1937–1938, was captured during World War II from the Germans, whose name for it was Südlager.